erich666/NormalTextureProcessor/README.md

 * [UsdPreviewSurface](https://openusd.org/release/spec_usdpreviewsurface.html#texture-reader) - the USD specification's basic material.
 Search on "normal3f" to see more about how to specify it.
 * [glTF 2.0 specification](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html) - has much about normals textures.
 * [GIMP conversion](https://docs.gimp.org/en/gimp-filter-normal-map.html) - how to make normals textures from heightfields in GIMP.
+* [_Survey of Efficient Representations for Independent Unit Vectors_|https://jcgt.org/published/0003/02/01/] - Storing normals as XYZ triplets is wasteful, since Z could just be computed from X and Y in most usages.
+Even storing just X and Y gives pairs of numbers that are unusable, forming vectors longer than 1.0, and the precision is poorly distributed for the rest.
+This paper and code gives some better alternate representations.

 ## License